Best Hardware Wallets for Crypto

 Latest Trezor flagship with modern hardware security and a premium on-device experience.

-Most peopleUSB-C, Bluetooth$$$Security: Auditable secure element design with post-quantum update path
+Most peopleUSB-C, Bluetooth, NFC$$$Security: Dual secure element with active post-quantum cryptography (SLH-DSA, ML-DSA)

 Backup: Seed phrase with optional passphrase